Post-Camp Contribution Day - Saturday, March 21 – 10 am to 4 pm (CDT)

 A contribution day is a get-together for focused work on a project.
 Contribution days are an important part of Drupal's growth, and are also a great opportunity to get involved, because others are on hand to help you contribute.
-There is contribution space available each day of camp, with a dedicated day on Saturday, so come and collaborate in person with other Drupal community members!
+There is a dedicated contribution day on Saturday, so come and collaborate with other Drupal community members!

 Who Should Come?

 Everyone!
 Now that MidCamp has shifted to virtual, literally, EVERYONE can join.
 It is on the global stage.